AVADOLearning/moodle-componentmgr/README.md

   that might be exposed by the underlying component source.
 * Check response statuses from HTTP requests and handle failures; we probably need a new exception type for transient failures.
+* Handle cases where packages don't exist within repositories.
+* Use the Symfony process builder to ensure we correctly sanitise shell commands.
+* Clean up temporary directories used during installation operations.

 ## Troubleshooting